ES7/Computer-Vision/README.md

 with the same angle as of square and then it will replace the square with marker.
 For loop will iterate four times as we have four squares and the final image is saved as new.jpg.

+Marker ID 1 on Green Square
+Marker ID 2 on Orange Square
+Marker ID 3 on Black Square
+Marker ID 4 on Pink Square